Winrock Town Center: Redevelopment

-2002-2011
+2002–2011 (Pre Winrock Town Center)

 In July 2002, New Jersey based PruWinrock LLC, the firm that owned the property, announced new development and proposed “an open-air large-format community center.”
 This failed incarnation would have included high-end retail, a movie theater, and apartment condos.
 The new center would have included 450000 sqft of retail space.
 Groundbreaking for phase I was to begin in 2003 and be completed two years later.
 PruWinrock's approval was denied by the planning commission for additional on and off-ramps to neighboring I-40 on the grounds that they had not completed a required traffic study.

 Over the following years there were numerous false starts.
 Increasing construction and material costs were cited as a major factor in the delays.
 In 2007, PruWinrock sold the property to Albuquerque-based Goodman Realty Group for an undisclosed amount.
 Progress on the redevelopment project was slow.
 The new developers held community meetings to showcase the new plans in an effort to garner their approval and ask for their support.
 The presented master plan included 1500000 sqft of new office, retail, restaurant, residential units, and a hotel.
 Also included were a 70000 sqft movie theater (including IMAX), a grocery store, parks, plazas, and over 6000 parking spaces.

-2012-present
+2012–2017 (Early Redevelopment)

 In February 2012, Goodman Realty Group announced that it had signed long-term leases with three major restaurants – Genghis Grill, BJ's Restaurant and Brewhouse, and Dave and Busters – to begin construction in the spring.
 Demolition of the Winrock Center mall began in May 2012.
 Winrock Inn was the first part of the mall to be demolished because it attracted criminal activity.
-And the Winrock 6, then branded as a United Artists theater under the ownership of Regal Entertainment Group, closed its doors in 2013 and was demolished that same year.
+Winrock 6, then branded as a United Artists theater under the ownership of Regal Entertainment Group, closed its doors in 2013 and was demolished that same year.
 BJ's and Genghis Grill both opened in 2012, while Dave and Buster's, which took over the site of the original Winrock 6, opened on November 3, 2014.
 Adjacent to BJ's, a Joe's Crab Shack was proposed, which would've been their first location in New Mexico.
 However, they withdrew in 2015.
 Instead, a Red Robin opened there in March 2017.

 The first phase of the project, a Regal 16-screen IMAX and RPX Theatre, had its grand opening on November 15, 2013.

-Rumors have speculated about the merging of the two Dillard's stores into a single, new stand-alone building that would be built west of the current Women's store and north of the current Men's store.
-However, neither the manager of the store nor the developer have said anything about it since 2014.
-The most recent site plan from September 28, 2017 shows the two Dillard's stores staying in their current spaces.
+Nordstrom Rack, DSW Shoe Warehouse, and other stores opened in Fall 2016.
+PetSmart opened a store adjacent to Ulta Beauty in November 2017.